0ddjob/IBM_5324_Keyboard/README.md

 The original keyboard uses a capacitive matrix where there is a capacitor for each key.
 When a key is pressed the capacitance increases.<br>

+In my design we use standard key switches.<br>

 The keyboard MCU has 11 drive lines to repeatedly scan the matrix - in my schematic these are the columns.<br>

 The increased capacitance of the active key's capacitor permits the drive-line (column) scan pulse to appear at one of the eight input lines to the sense amplifier - in my schematic these are the rows.<br>

 The MCU uses the combination of the active drive line (column) and sense amplifier input line (row) to determine a scan code character (88 possible, 83 actually used).<br>

+In my design the columns and rows are pulled high.
+To scan the keyboard matrix we take each column low in turn.
+A key press is detected when the key switch shorts the row to the column, taking the row low which is detected by the controller.
+The combination of column and row is translated to a 5324 scan code and put on the bus via a buffer to ensure the 5324 accurately reads the code.<br>

 An interrupt request is sent to the Model 5324 processing unit which will then read the scan code character.<br>